Swamp wallaby: Reproduction

-Nutrition
+Feeding

 The swamp wallaby is typically a solitary animal, but often aggregates into groups when feeding.
 It will eat a wide range of food plants, depending on availability, including shrubs, pasture, agricultural crops, and native and exotic vegetation.
 It appears to be able to tolerate a variety of plants poisonous to many other animals, including brackens, hemlock and lantana.

 The ideal diet appears to involve browsing on shrubs and bushes, rather than grazing on grasses.
 This is unusual in wallabies and other macropods, which typically prefer grazing.
 Tooth structure reflects this preference for browsing, with the shape of the molars differing from other wallabies.
 The fourth premolar is retained through life, and is shaped for cutting through coarse plant material.

 There is evidence that the swamp wallaby is an opportunist taking advantage of food sources when they become available, such as fungi, bark and algae.
 There is also one reported case of the consumption of carrion.

 Taxonomy

 Several physical and behavioral characteristics make the swamp wallaby different enough from other wallabies that it is placed apart in its own genus, Wallabia.
-However, genetic evidence (e.g. Dodt et al, 2017) demonstrates that Wallabia is embedded within the large genus Macropus, necessitating reclassification of this species in the future.
+However, genetic evidence demonstrates that Wallabia is embedded within the large genus Macropus, necessitating reclassification of this species in the future.